Swatch FIVB World Tour 2004

-The Swatch FIVB World Tour 2004 was the official international beach volleyball tour for 2004.
+The Swatch FIVB World Tour 2004 was the official international beach volleyball tour for that year.

-The USA won seven, and Brazil five, of the 12 women's tournaments, of the 2004 tour.
-Brazil also won nine of the 14 men's tournaments.
+The USA won seven women's tournaments, while Brazil won five, out of the 12 women's tournaments on the 2004 tour.
+For the men's tournaments, Brazil won nine of the 14 tournaments.

 Grand Slam

 There were three Grand Slam tournaments.
 These events give a higher number of points and more money than the rest of the tournaments.